12 Foods That Are Higher in Iron Than Spinach

 Most people think of red meat when they think of iron, and with good reason.
 A four-oz beef patty has nearly three mg of iron, as well as vitamin B-12, zinc, and selenium, says Taub-Dix.
 And though red meat gets a bad rap when it comes to fat, many cuts are fairly lean, including sirloin and a roast.
 If you love to use a slow cooker, try our hearty beef chili recipe.

 Poultry has half as much iron as beef, but you can still get 1.3 mg in a 4-oz serving.
-And more importantly, it's the type of iron that's most easily absorbed by your body (heme iron), compared to the kind you get from plant-based sources (non-heme), says Taub-Dix.
+And more importantly, it’s the type of iron that’s most easily absorbed by your body (heme iron), compared to the kind you get from plant-based sources (non-heme), says Taub-Dix.
 If you want to maximize your intake of the mineral, opt for dark meat, such as thighs, which will have a little bit more iron than white meat, like breasts.
+Try our go-to recipe for Dutch-oven chicken.

 There are plenty of great reasons to eat shellfish: They’re rich in protein, low in calories, and a great source of omega-3 fatty acids.
 And most pack plenty of iron, too, says Taub-Dix.
 Three ounces of raw oysters deliver 4.5 mg of the mineral, plus you get zinc, which is good for your immune system and may offer men a fertility boost since it aids in the production of testosterone—which is why oysters make our list of natural libido-boosters.